Secure tenants have the right to take in a lodger.

 Your financial situation

 Keep the council informed - we need to know when you take a lodger as it affects your financial situation.

-You can keep the first £20 of income from a lodger without it affecting your housing benefit but you must inform both housing benefit and council tax benefit departments.
+You should advise the Housing Benefit Team, or the Department for Work and Pensions if you claim Universal Credit.
 Failure to do so could cause an overpayment later or even result in a prosecution for fraud.

-Your lodger is allowed to claim housing benefit themselves.
+Your lodger is allowed to claim Housing Benefit themselves.
 It would normally be paid direct to them and they would then pay you.

 The Rent a Room Scheme lets you earn up to £7,500 a year tax-free from letting out furnished accommodation in your home.
 Any income over this amount will be taxed.